 He said, I didn't want to embarrass Melania Trump.

-He said that's why I decided to take care of this on my own.
+He said, that's why I decided to take care of this on my own.

 I went back to that several times.

-You did this on your own, on my own.
+You did this on your own?

 Did Donald Trump have anything to do with it?